githubEdit

 2022 Priorities

-In releasing the FDIC’s five 2022 priorities, the FDIC noted that evaluating crypto-asset risks would be among them, and that bank regulators should be ready to provide “robust guidance” to banks to adequately address the “significant safety and soundness and financial system risks.”
-FDIC, Acting Chairman Martin J. Gruenberg Announces FDIC Priorities for 2022 (2022.02.07).
+In releasing the FDIC's five 2022 priorities, the FDIC noted that evaluating crypto-asset risks would be among them, and that bank regulators should be ready to provide "robust guidance" to banks to adequately address the "significant safety and soundness and financial system risks."
+FDIC, Acting Chairman Martin J. Gruenberg Announces FDIC Priorities for 2022 arrow-up-right(2022.02.07).

 Advisory Letters

-On July 28, 2022 the FDIC and the Fed sent a letter to Voyager demanding that it stop "representing or implying that an uninsured deposit is insured."
+On July 28, 2022 the FDIC and the Fedarrow-up-right sent a letter to Voyager demanding that it stop "representing or implying that an uninsured deposit is insured."
 The FDIC claimed Voyager had leaned too heavily on its relationship with MCB, and MCB's FDIC insured-status, in the following ways:

 Voyager has made various representations online, including its website, mobile app, and social media accounts, stating or suggesting that: (1) Voyager itself is FDIC-insured; (2) customers who invested with the Voyager cryptocurrency platform would receive FDIC insurance coverage for all funds provided to, held by, on, or with Voyager; and (3) the FDIC would insure customers against the failure of Voyager itself.